-I’m pretty sure I drove my mom and dad nuts back when I was a kid, because whenever I caught wind that LA was on his way home, I’d make one of them go up to Freddy’s to get the Canada Dry, chocolate syrup, and ice cream so that we had everything we needed when he arrived.
+I’m pretty sure I drove my mom and dad nuts back when I was a kid, because whenever I caught wind that LA was on his way home, I’d make one of them go up to Freddy’s to get the club soda, chocolate syrup, and ice cream so that we had everything we needed when he arrived.

 LA always made a big, fun production of making our sodas, what with his special soda-mixing skills and spoon flourishes and all.
 He also taught me that you can’t just dump everything into a tall glass and call it good: making a perfect old-fashioned ice cream soda requires some finesse.

 - First, find a suitable vessel.
 A soda glass is perfect, of course, but if you’re short on those, you can use any large, tall glass.
 (You can even do what my brother and I do when we’re feeling lazy and make a soda-in-a-bowl.)